ibm-cloud-docs/containers/cs_versions_addons.md

 <tr>
 <td> - / 334</td>
 <td>Expected 30 July 2019</td>
 <td>Adds a readiness check for ALB pod restarts to prevent request loss.
-ALB pods are prevented from attempting to route traffic requests until all of the Ingress resource files are parsed, up to a default maximum of 5 minutes.
-For more information, including steps for changing the default timeout values, see [Increasing the restart readiness check time for ALB pods](/docs/containers?topic=containers-ingress-settings#readiness-check).</td>
+ALB pods are prevented from attempting to route traffic requests until all of the Ingress resource files are parsed.
+By default, the readiness check waits 15 seconds after the pod restarts to start checking whether all Ingress files are parsed.
+If all files are parsed 15 seconds after the pod restarts, the ALB pod begins to route traffic requests again.
+If all files are not parsed 15 seconds after the pod restarts, the pod does not route traffic, and the readiness check continues to check every 15 seconds for a maximum timeout of 5 minutes.
+After 5 minutes, the ALB pod begins to route traffic.</td>
 <td>-</td>
 </tr>
 <tr>